home-assistant/home-assistant.io/source/_components/alert.markdown

 ### {% linkable_title Basic Example %}

-The `alert` component makes use of any of the `notifications` components.
+The `alert` integration makes use of any of the `notifications` components.
 To setup the `alert` component, first, you must setup a `notification` component.
 Then, add the following to your configuration file: